 Domestic animals bring joy and companionship to many households in Missouri.
 However, when these animals cause injury or property damage, the legal implications can be complex.
 Understanding the liability arising from acts of domestic animals is crucial for both pet owners and victims of animal-related incidents.
 At The Law Office of Chad G. Mann, LLC, we’re committed to helping you navigate these legal challenges to protect your rights and ensure justice is served.
+This article explains animal liability Missouri, including both common law and strict liability rules when pets cause harm.

 Common-Law Liability vs. Strict Liability

 In Missouri, liability for damages caused by domestic animals can arise under two main legal theories: common-law liability and strict liability.
+Missouri’s common law animal liability Missouri rules apply when an owner knew their pet could be dangerous.

 Common-Law Liability: